vanhoefm/wifi-injection/README.md

 can then be used to monitor Wi-Fi traffic and to inject Wi-Fi frames.
 For more information on the `ap start` command see the [`start_ap` function in libwifi](https://github.com/vanhoefm/libwifi/blob/master/wifi.py).

+A last alternative is to use a Wi-Fi dongle that always actively acknowledges frames, even when it doesn't implement the above _active monitor mode_.
+From my experience, this is often the case with Atheros/Qualcomm dongles, e.g., dongles that use the driver `ath9k_htc`.
+See also the [`ath_masker` project](https://github.com/vanhoefm/ath_masker) to even acknowledge MAC addresses that are spoofed.

 <a id="id-more-fragments"></a>
 ## 2.3.
 More Fragments (MF) flag